markymawk/BrawlCratePlugins/README.md

 ## Delete Unused Animation Data
 **Usage:** Plugins menu > PAC File Optimization

-Iterates through CHR0, VIS0, SRT0, CLR0, and PAT0 animations in the currently opened stage .pac file, detects any unused entries, and deletes them from the animation.
+Checks CHR0, VIS0, SRT0, CLR0, and PAT0 animations in the currently opened stage .pac file, then detects any unused entries and deletes them from the animation.
+Only recommended for FD, BF, or Palutena-based stages.
 The result should always be tested in-game, with a backup .pac file saved.

 ## Delete Unused Stage Textures
 **Usage:** Plugins menu > PAC File Optimization

-Iterates through material entries and TEX0 entries in the currently opened stage .pac file, and deletes any textures unused by materials or PAT0 animations.
+Checks materials and TEX0 nodes in the currently opened stage .pac file.
+Deletes any materials that are unused by objects, PAT0 animations, or SRT0 animations, then deletes any textures unused by materials or PAT0 animations.
 Lists any materials set to Cull_All, but leaves them to the user to manually delete.
 Also lists any models with unused Normals or Vertices nodes. **WILL break Hanenbow-based stages**, and may have untested, undesired effects on others (be wary of Star Fox or Shadow Moses-based stages).
+The result should always be tested in-game, with a backup .pac file saved.

 ## Delete Unused Vertices and Normals
 **Usage:** Plugins menu > PAC File Optimization

-Iterates through models in the currently opened stage .pac file, and deletes any Normals or Vertices nodes unused by any objects.
-Lists any nodes named "Regenerated" as these may appear misleading to others (this is a common name for unused junk data).
+Checks all models in the currently opened stage .pac file, and deletes any Normal or Vertex nodes unused by any objects.
+Any nodes named "Regenerated" are listed, as this is a common name for unused junk data and may appear misleading.
 The result should always be tested in-game, with a backup .pac file saved.

 ## Generate Static BRRES Redirects
 **Usage:** Plugins menu > PAC File Optimization